YoruYagami/Redroid/README.md

     - **Remove proxy**: Remove the proxy settings from the Nox emulator.

 4. **Frida**:
+    - **Run Frida Server**: Start the Frida server in the background on the Nox emulator.
     - **List installed applications**: List all installed applications on the device.
-    - **Run Frida Server**: Start the Frida server on the Nox emulator.

 5. **Exit**: Exit the application.